Coconut White Chocolate Cookies

 - Baking soda

-How To Make The Cookies
+How to Make White Chocolate Chip Cookies

 First brown the butter.
 Just heat it until the butter melts and turns slightly brown with little brown specks in it.
 If you need a tutorial, I have a detailed one here.